theinnbox/theinnbox.github.io/_posts/2019-05-19-houston-texas-travel-guide.markdown

 Photos via <a href="https://www.instagram.com/theinnbox/" target="blank">The Innbox</a></p>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">
 <b>Sabrina</b>: Speaking of Instagrammable places, Present Company is a very aesthetically stimulating and expansive indoor/outdoor bar in Houston's Montrose neighborhood.
-The bar serves Lacroix cocktails and has a pretty cool collection of neon lights.
+The bar serves LaCroix cocktails and has a pretty cool collection of neon lights.
 This place is pretty popular so if you're looking for a more chill experience go during off hours.
 There are also a lot of other great cocktail bars in Montrose. <a href="https://goo.gl/maps/Ve8vouC6yp4xgo5A8" target="new">Anvil</a> was a spot we hit up twice because of the friendly bartenders and great drinks.</p>

 <p class="f3 pt3 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;"><a href="https://goo.gl/maps/an1PenUSTyAXzz847" target="new">Tacos Tierra Caliente</a></p>